JARRING III: Artists’ Books to Break the Silence

 Jarring III is a set of three letterpress printed & hand-bound artists’ books in an edition of 50 that seek to end the silence and stigma surrounding sexual assault and rape by sharing the real narratives of 22 survivors.
-The goal of this project is to encourage discourse by uniting the experiences of survivors, create a publicly accessible archive for research and therapeutic use, and raise funds for Rape Crisis Centers (RCCs) through book sales and donations.
+The goals of the project are as follows: 1) Promote discourse and awareness about sexual assault in our communities.
+2) Speak out about sexual assault by sharing the experiences of sexual assault survivors.
+3) Create a publicly accessible archive of survivor experiences for research and therapeutic use.
+4) Raise funds for Rape Crisis Centers (RCCs) and survivor resources through book sales and donations.

 Ending the Stigma & Silence Surrounding Sexual Assault